 These end-of-season reports were written by rangers stationed at backcountry ranger stations in Sequoia & Kings Canyon National Parks.
-The reports span the years 1983 to 2004, although reports are missing for some years and for some stations.
-By the end of 2016 we hope/expect to make newer ranger reports available.
+The reports span the years 1983 to 2015, although reports are missing for some years and for some stations.

 In these reports, rangers document wilderness issues that also concern the High Sierra Hikers Association, such as: